 The Jungle Cruise is a classic Disney attraction that goes all the way back to the opening of Disneyland in 1955.
 It takes you on a trip through some of the world’s most famous jungles where you see dozens of animatronic animals like elephants, crocodiles, lions, gorillas, and more.

-While the animals are cool, the real show here are the skippers driving the boats.
-Sure the one-liners and jokes are corny, but you know you can’t help laugh anyway.
+While the animals are cool, the real show here is the skippers driving the boats.
+Sure the one-liners and jokes are corny, but you know you can’t help but laugh anyway.
 If you get a good captain, this is one of the best experiences at Disney World.